lzwjava/blog-source/_posts/2022-12-11-learn-anything.md

 5. Step by Step.
 If you don't know English at all, please learn the basic alphabet and 100 simple words for your first two months.

 6. 16 hours to learn.
-If can play mobile phone, then play it.
-If can't play, then listen with a Bluetooth earphone or speaker.
-Listen when driving, Listen when you are taking care of your baby.
-Listen when you are cooking.
-Listen until you fall asleep.
+If you can play mobile phone, then play it.
+If you can't play, then listen with a Bluetooth earphone or speaker.
+Listen when driving.
+Listen when taking care of your baby.
+Listen when cooking.
+Listen when falling asleep.

 7. Go crazy.
 You can't live without learning English all the time.
 You must ensure you have some English materials to listen to as long as you are awake.